ianrenton/ianrenton.com/hardware/raspberry-tank/index.markdown

   - /hardware/raspberrytank
 ---

-The "Raspberry Tank" is a project to create an autonomous vehicle with a web interface, using a [cheap hobby RC tank](http://www.howesmodels.co.uk/RadioControl/viewProduct.php?ProdID=6782) and a [Raspberry Pi](http://www.raspberrypi.org/) computer.
+The "Raspberry Tank" was a project to create an autonomous vehicle with a web interface, using a [cheap hobby RC tank](http://www.howesmodels.co.uk/RadioControl/viewProduct.php?ProdID=6782) and a [Raspberry Pi](http://www.raspberrypi.org/) computer.
+It was one of the first Pi-enabled toy tanks, back in 2012.
 This page is the index to the build diary and other resources.

 ![The Raspberry Tank](/hardware/raspberry-tank/rtank-withlogo.png){: .center}